SOCO Nupes logo Colorado Springs (CO) Alumni Chapter

 The Ten Founders

-The Founders of Kappa Alpha Psi Fraternity, Inc. established a legacy rooted in Achievement, Brotherhood, scholarship, honorable leadership, and service.
+The Founders of Kappa Alpha Psi Fraternity, Inc. established a legacy rooted in Achievement, brotherhood, scholarship, honorable leadership, and service.

 Founder Elder Watson Diggs